-SPECIAL THANKS to Anna Cerneaz our business development manager, to the chairperson of austraLYSIS Productions Inc, Ms. Darani Lewers, AM, and to our member David Worrall, who assisted with production. austraLYSIS would also like to acknowledge the major contribution of the MAX/MSP/Jitter software collaborators, including Miller Puckette and David Zicarelli.
+SPECIAL THANKS to Anna Cerneaz our business development manager, to the chairperson of austraLYSIS Productions Inc, Ms. Darani Lewers, AM. austraLYSIS would also like to acknowledge the major contribution of the MAX/MSP/Jitter software collaborators, including Miller Puckette and David Zicarelli.
 Their efforts and the public availability of their software patches tremendously facilitate creative efforts such as ours.